git/git.github.io/General-Microproject-Information.md

 It is strongly recommended that people who want to apply to the Git project for the Google Summer of Code (GSoC), Outreachy, or other such mentoring programs, submit a small code-related patch to the Git project as part of their application.

+People who want to get involved in Git development outside mentoring programs can also benefit from information on this page to get started, though it might be a bit less relevant to them.
+If they want, they can use something like "[FirstTimer]", "[Newbie]", "[Newcomer]" instead of "[GSoC]" or "[Outreachy]" in the emails they send.

-Think of these microprojects as the "Hello, world" of getting involved with the Git project; the coding aspect of the change can be almost trivial, but to make the change the student has to become familiar with many of the practical aspects of working on the Git project.
+Think of these microprojects as the "Hello, world" of getting involved with the Git project; the coding aspect of the change can be almost trivial, but to make the change the student or applicant has to become familiar with many of the practical aspects of working on the Git project.

 Git development is based on sending successive versions of patches or patch series to the mailing list until they are considered good and